Ten-year Power Plant Site Plan

-Council has long recognized the importance of energy issues in all levels of planning.
-In order to facilitate energy planning, Council has developed an advisory report, Energy Planning in the Twenty-First Century: A Guide for Florida Communities.
+In order to facilitate energy planning, in 2009 Council developed an advisory report, Energy Planning in the Twenty-First Century: A Guide for Florida Communities.
 The document includes major sections dealing with coordinated energy planning, energy efficiency and conservation, greater use of solar and other clean alternative energy resources, sustainable communities, energy-efficient buildings, and energy-efficient transportation systems.

 The energy planning guide includes a comprehensive set of energy-related goals, strategies, and policies.
 Many of the policies are appropriate for inclusion in local government comprehensive plans.
 The document also contains a variety of other energy-related information.
 The use of this document should enhance awareness of energy issues and lead to a cleaner environment, more sustainable communities, and a higher quality of life.

 For more information, contact: